vizthex123/ExtraDataModels/README.md

 Also hosts the [resource pack](https://www.curseforge.com/minecraft/texture-packs/extra-data-models-trivia) that adds trivia to them all.

+Designed for my [Hi-Tech Revolution](https://curseforge.com/minecraft/modpacks/high-tech-revolution) modpack.

 Report issues (and/or suggest mod support) [here](https://github.com/vizthex123/ExtraDataModels/issues).

-*Check out the [modpack](https://curseforge.com/minecraft/modpacks/high-tech-revolution) I made these packs for!*

 *[Join the Discord](https://discord.com/invite/NtwzA6X) if you wanna chat about this or any of my other projects.*